Disaster Response and Relief: A Conversation with Heart to Heart International

 Kim Carroll:

 Yeah.
-Well, I guess I would just, again, reiterate how generous Kansas City always has been.
-And the one question we get is because people want to know how they can help, but they don’t necessarily know how or where.
-For us, the best thing is financial for Heart to Heart International, to do this work.
-The financial support does make a difference.
-So they can go to the Heart to Heart website, which is HeartToHeart.org.
-And we just want to thank you for reaching out.
-We really appreciate all that you do for the community as well.
-And in enabling philanthropy and connecting the community who wants to give to the organizations that are important to them.
+I would like to reiterate how generous Kansas City has always been.
+And the one question we get is because people want to know how they can help, but they don’t necessarily know how or where to start.
+For us, the best thing is financial support for Heart to Heart International to do this work.
+They can then visit the Heart to Heart website at HeartToHeart.org.